RickStrahl/MarkdownMonster/Readme.md

 * **[Discussion Forum](http://support.west-wind.com?forum=Markdown+Monster)**
 * **[License](#license)**

-If you like what you see please consider :star: **starring this repo** (top left of this page).
+If you like what you see please consider :star: **starring this repo** (top right corner of this page).
 Please help spread the word.

-> #### Please report any Issues you run into
+> ### Please report any Issues you run into
 > If you run into a problem with Markdown Monster, please let us know by [filing an issue](https://github.com/rickstrahl/MarkdownMonster/issues) or feature request here on GitHub.
-We want to know what doesn't work and get it fixed.
-Help us make Markdown Monster better!
+We want to know what doesn't work and get it fixed. **Help us make Markdown Monster better**!

 Here's what Markdown Monster looks like: